 He glanced at her, raising an eyebrow.

 “No,” she finally admitted, looking away.
-“I put them in the shawl I was wearing.
-The one I had when you found me.”
+“I put them in the shawl I was wearing.”

 He glanced at her, then stood, leaving the room.
 She considered running.
 Instead, she moved over and began to eat at his food--a fish, whole and fried.
-She didn’t even turn her nose down at it, she just ate.
+She didn’t even turn her nose down at the seafood.
+She just ate.

-He paused when he returned, but didn’t force her out of the seat.
-He simply took the other one at the table, watching her ravage the fish bones.
+He returned, then stopped in the doorway, watching her ravage the fish bones.
+However, he didn’t force her out of the seat.
+He simply took the other chair at the table.
 Finally, he held up the shawl, washed and clean.

 “This?” he asked.